neil1taylor/nutanix-vpc-orchestrator/docs/bare_metal.md

 # IBM Cloud VPC Bare Metal Servers

-The following are the bare metal servers available in the IBM Catalog:
+The following are the VPC bare metal servers available in the IBM Catalog:

 | Profile | Cores | RAM | Networking | Disks
 |---|---|---|---|---|